-Organisations that set Paris Aligned goals and GHG targets often also commit to keeping their goals and targets under review in line with developments in science and technology, in order to achieve the three climate objectives.
+Organisations that set Paris Aligned goals and Net Zero Targets or GHG reduction targets often also commit to keeping their goals and targets under review in line with developments in science and technology, in order to achieve the three climate objectives.
 See Science-Based Targets definition.

 Organisations may also want to commit in their climate or environmental policy to not undertaking activities that hinder or are inconsistent with the climate objectives.